Scientific writing

 For a courteous reader, the fact that a writer differentiates \(f(x)\) twice already implies that he considers it twice differentiable; why should he be required to say everything twice?

-This is a different diagnosis of a major ill than other competing complainants.
+This offers a different diagnosis of a major ill than other competing complainants do.
 For example, Shaun Lehmann, the vagueness problem in academic writing:

 [It is] likely that your writing was suffering from ‘vagueness’ — a constant problem in English.
 English-speaking readers (especially in an academic context) will only do a very small amount of work to figure out what you mean before they respond with confusion. […] A useful technique is to learn to read your work through the eyes of a kind of caricature of the low-context communication mode.
 You need to imagine a reader who is highly intelligent and logical, but who has no common sense and will fail to interpret any multiple meaning in the way you had intended.